 Quintette Landing Recreation Area is a day-use area featuring a small boat launch, a portable toilet, a pier, and a short walking trail.
 The boat launch is suitable for canoes, kayaks, and small boats.
 Parking is available for vehicles towing boat trailers.
 The day-use area is open from dawn to dusk and launching and retrieval of boats is allowed at all times.
-Motorized vehicles allowed on designated roads only.
+Motorized vehicles are only allowed on designated roads.
 Recreational opportunities at this site include boating, fishing, paddling, and wildlife viewing.

 Salters Lake Recreation Area is a day-use area featuring a small boat launch.
 Access to the boat launch is challenging and is best suited for canoes, kayaks, and small boats.
 The shoreline has several shaded areas for fishing.
-Motorized vehicles allowed on designated roads only.
+Motorized vehicles are only allowed on designated roads.
 Recreational opportunities at this site include fishing, paddling, hiking, and wildlife viewing.

-Simpson River Fishing Pier is a day-use only recreation site with no camping allowed.
+Simpson River Fishing Pier is a day-use only recreation site.
 The site also features a portable toilet, parking, and a canoe/kayak launch.
-Motorized vehicles allowed on designated roads only.
+Motorized vehicles are only allowed on designated roads.
 Recreational opportunities at this site include fishing, paddling, and wildlife viewing.

-Webb Landing Recreation Area features a concrete boat ramp, day-use area, and three reservation-only campsites with a capacity of eight (8) people and two (2) vehicles.
+Webb Landing Recreation Area features a boat ramp, day-use area, and three campsites. each campsite can accommodate up to eight people and two vehicles.
 The area offers picnic tables, a portable toilet, pedestal grills, and fire rings.
-The campsites do not have power, water, or waste disposal hookups.
+The primitive campsites do not have power, water, or waste disposal hookups.
 The day-use area is open daily from dawn to dusk and launching and retrieval of boats is permitted at all times.
-Motorized vehicles allowed on designated roads only.
+Motorized vehicles are allowed only on designated roads.
 Recreation opportunities at this site include camping, picnicking, boating, fishing, paddling, hiking, and wildlife viewing.

-Williams Lake Recreation Area features a concrete boat ramp, picnic tables, pedestal grills, fire rings, a portable toilet, and three (3) reservation-only camping sites.
-Each campsite can hold a maximum of eight (8) people and two (2) vehicles.
-The campsites do not have power, water or waste disposal hookups.
+Williams Lake Recreation Area features a boat ramp, picnic tables, pedestal grills, fire rings, a portable toilet, and three reservation-only campsites.
+Each campsite can accommodate a maximum of eight people and two vehicles.
+The primitive campsites do not have power, water or waste disposal hookups.
 The day-use area is available from dawn to dusk and launching and retrieval of boats is permitted at all times.
 The boat launch is suitable for boats, canoes, and kayaks.
 Parking is available for vehicles towing boat trailers.
-Motorized vehicles allowed on designated roads only.
+Motorized vehicles are allowed on designated roads only.
 Recreation opportunities at this site include camping, RVs, picnicking, boating, fishing, paddling, hiking, wildlife viewing and seasonal hunting.